-Date of Report

-Complainant Name

-Home Address

-Phone Number

-Título/Cargo or Grade Building

-Date and Time of Alleged Violation

-Location of Alleged Vi iolation

-Name of Alleged Offender

-Título/Cargo or GradeBuilding

-If the alleged violation was directed toward another individual, identify that individual:

-Type of Alleged Violation (circle at least one):

-Sexual Harassment C Discriminatory Hara assment Discrin nination

-If Discriminatory Harassment or Discrimination on the basis of which protected classification is the violation alleged to have occurred? (circle at least one):

-Race Sex Ethnicity Citize nship Status Color

-National Origin Religion Age Sexual O rientation

-Gender Identity or E Expression Genetic Infor nation Military Status Disability

-Other Characteristic Protected by Law (specify)

-Description of the Incident(s) (attach additional pages, if necessary)
+Date of Report Complainant Name Home Address Phone Number Título/Cargo or Grade Building Date and Time of Alle ged Violatior 1 Location of Alleged V olation Name of Alleged Offer nder Título/Cargo or Grade Building If the alleged violation n was directe ed toward another individua , identify that indivi dual: Type of Alleged Violat ion (circle at least one): Sexual Harassment Di scriminatory Hara arassment Discrimination nination If Discriminatory Hara is the violation allege which protected cla assification Race Sex Ethnicity Citizo enship Status Color National Origin Religion Age Sexual 0 rientation Gender Identity or I Expression Genetic Inforr nation Military Status Disability Other Characteristic F Protected by Law (specify) Description of the Inc ident(s) (atta ach additional pag es, if nece ssary)

-Name of Witnesses, if any, and Description of Involvement
+lame of Witnesses, if any, and Description of Invo olvement

-Your Reaction
+our Reaction

-This complaint is based upon my honest belief that the above-all harassed, discriminately harassed, or discriminated against me of certify that the information I have provided in this complaint is the best of my knowledge. or another person.
-I hereby ue, correct and complete to
+This complaint is based upon my honest belief the narassed, discriminately harassed, or discriminat certify that the information I have provided in this the best of my knowledge. ed against me or another person.
+I hereby

-Signature of Complainant I Date
+Signature of Complainant Date

 Please Submit Completed Form to: